Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Bucks vs. Heat: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Miami Heat are 6.5-point underdogs heading into Game 2 of the opening round of the NBA Playoffs against the Milwaukee Bucks at Fiserv Forum on Wednesday, starting at 9:00 PM ET on NBA TV, BSWI, and BSSUN.
-The Heat lead the series 1-0.
-The matchup has an over/under of 218.5 points.
+The Milwaukee Bucks are 4.5-point favorites heading into Game 3 of the opening round of the NBA Playoffs against the Miami Heat at FTX Arena on Saturday, starting at 7:30 PM ET on ESPN, BSSUN, and BSWI.
+The series is tied 1-1.
+The matchup has a point total of 220.5.

 Bucks vs. Heat Odds & Info